sprtd/starknet-lagos-con-workshop/README.md

 ---
 ### Error Handling
 Some tests are expected fail.
 This is useful when you want to verify that an action fails as expected.
-The following methodologies can be deployed to
+The following methodologies can be deployed:
 1. Using `#[should_panic(expected: ('panic message', ))]` attribute

 2. Using `SafeDispatcher`, we can test that the function in fact panics with an expected message.